Dr-Shab/audioDoor/README.md

 ## Requirements

 Let me first share my shopping list required for this project.
-First, you need a [Raspberry Pi 3 b+](https://www.amazon.com/ELEMENT-Element14-Raspberry-Pi-Motherboard/dp/B07P4LSDYV) (overkill, but I had one laying around) and a [door sensor switch](https://pixelelectric.com/mc-38-wired-door-sensor-switch/) to be able to determine if the door is open or not.
+First, you need a [Raspberry Pi 3 b+](https://www.amazon.com/ELEMENT-Element14-Raspberry-Pi-Motherboard/dp/B07P4LSDYV) (or any Raspberry with an audio jack or bluetooth capability) and a [door sensor switch](https://pixelelectric.com/mc-38-wired-door-sensor-switch/) to be able to determine if the door is open or not.
 Additionally, you need some kind of speaker.
 I wanted to try out this [one](https://www.monkmakes.com/pi_speaker_kit/), but I guess any speaker that has an AUX cord will do.
+If you plan to connect via bluetooth either your speaker supports it or you need an addiotional bluetooth adapter, which is then connected via AUX to the speaker.

 ## Wiring